 (*See note) – look for *explanation within the blurb

-Year-round resources are listed first, followed by events and opportunities available each month.
+Year-round resources are listed first, followed by opportunities available each month.
 Click the name of a month to go directly to that month’s listings.
 Watch for more-detailed posts each month.

 Know a good resource or event that isn’t on this list?
 Is it intended for picture book writers or illustrators?
 Is it available online (not an in-person conference or event)?
+Is it always available, or does it happen on a monthly or yearly schedule?
 Please send a message through the Contact Form on the About Us page.
+Note that we no longer list one-time courses and events (although you’ll still see a few posted here).
 Thanks.

 Available all year: